Introduction: Becoming a Friendly & Fair Teacher

 A friendly and fair teacher |

-Inefficient reinforcing of positive behaviour: many warnings, sending students out. | reinforces positive behaviour with body language, Tips and ‘Future behaviour letter’. |
+Inefficient reinforcing of positive behaviour: many warnings, sending students out. | reinforces positive behaviour with the Ladder of action |

 Too little effective class time | involves educational goals such as: Qualification, Socialization and Subjectivation.